SithumRaigamage/CeraFlaw/frontend/README.md

      Check the CPU specifications to ensure it meets or exceeds the minimum requirements.
 A modern multi-core CPU with a base clock speed of at least 2.0 GHz is recommended for reliable performance.

 ## This is a brief introduction to what you must do after starting the StartScreen.

+After starting the StartScreen, users need to follow these steps:

+1. **Select Tile Size and Input Batch ID:**
+   Users are required to select the appropriate tile size from the available options and input the Batch ID associated with the tiles they want to inspect.
+Once done, they can proceed to submit the information.

+2. **Redirect to Detection Screen:**
+   Upon submission, the application will automatically redirect users to the Detection Screen.

+   - **Live Camera Feed Popup:**
+     On the Detection Screen, users will encounter a live camera feed popup.
+This popup will display real-time footage captured by the connected camera, enabling users to inspect visual defects in ceramic tiles efficiently.

+   - **Details of Defects:**
+     Alongside the live camera feed, users will also find detailed information regarding any defects detected by the CeraFlaw application.
+This information will be presented in an organized manner, allowing users to quickly identify and address any issues with the inspected tiles.